Mike Miller (basketball, born 1980)

-Michael Lloyd Miller (born February 19, 1980) is an American basketball coach, former professional player who is the boys' basketball head coach at Houston High School in Germantown, Tennessee as well as being a sports agent.
+Michael Lloyd Miller (born February 19, 1980) is an American former professional basketball player and coach.
 He played 17 seasons in the National Basketball Association (NBA) after being selected by the Orlando Magic in the first round of the 2000 NBA draft with the fifth overall pick.
-Miller was named the NBA Rookie of the Year with the Magic in 2001 and was voted NBA Sixth Man of the Year with the Memphis Grizzlies in 2006, He won two consecutive NBA championships with the Miami Heat in 2012 and 2013.
+Miller was named the NBA Rookie of the Year with the Magic in 2001 and was voted NBA Sixth Man of the Year with the Memphis Grizzlies in 2006.
+He won two consecutive NBA championships with the Miami Heat in 2012 and 2013.

 Miller played college basketball for the Florida Gators before entering the NBA.
 He also played professionally for the Minnesota Timberwolves, Washington Wizards, Cleveland Cavaliers, and Denver Nuggets.
 He was a swingman who was primarily a three-point specialist.

 After his playing career, he became a college assistant coach with the Memphis Tigers.
 He resigned after two seasons before becoming the head coach at Houston High.
-He coached Houston High to their first ever basketball state championship winning 62–43 on March 20, 2021.
+He coached Houston High to their first ever basketball state championship winning 62–43 on March 20, 2021 in his only season with the school.

 College career

 Miller accepted an athletic scholarship to attend the University of Florida, where he played for coach Billy Donovan's Gators teams from 1998 until 2000.
 He quickly became known for his ability to hit the three-pointer.
-As a sophomore, Miller led the Gators to the 2000 NCAA Championship game, losing to Michigan State Spartans.
-After the 2000 NCAA Tournament, he declared himself eligible for the NBA draft.
+As a sophomore, Miller helped the Gators avoid an upset bid by Butler in the first round of the NCAA Tournament, winning 69–68 in overtime on his floater in the lane as the buzzer sounded.
+This fueled the Gators' path to the 2000 NCAA Championship game, ultimately losing to Michigan State.
+After the 2000 NCAA Tournament, Miller declared himself eligible for the NBA draft.

 Professional career

 Orlando Magic (2000–2003)

 The following summer, Miller was taken with the fifth overall pick in the 2000 NBA draft by the Orlando Magic.
+His debut game was played on October 31, 2000, in a 97 - 86 win over the Washington Wizards where he recorded 5 points, 2 rebounds and 3 steals.

 Miller won the 2001 NBA Rookie of the Year Award while being the only first-year player to appear in all 82 regular season games during the 2000–01 season (starting 62), in which he averaged 11.9 points and 4.0 rebounds per game while shooting 40.7% from three-point range.